BSW Admissions Process

 Admission into Phase II does not guarantee success in the BSW degree program.
 School of Social Work (SSW) faculty continually assess students’ progress; majors must maintain a minimum 2.5 GPA overall and earn a 'C' or higher in every social work and supportive social science course.
 Faculty also expect students to adhere to the social work professional Code of Ethics, show emotional and mental stability, demonstrate strong communication skills, develop working interpersonal relationships, and develop self-awareness.
 For more information, please reference the Evaluation of Student Fitness and Performance Policy.

-Students who have completed all required courses (excluding SOWK 4645 and 4650), have met all criteria for the BSW degree, and have a finalized degree audit report on file with the Academic Advising Center may apply for the field practicum.
-Students apply for the field practicum through the Field Practicum Office of the School of Social Work.
+Students who have completed all required courses (excluding SOWK 4374 and 4975), have met all criteria for the BSW degree, and have a finalized degree audit report on file with the Academic Advising Center may apply for the field practicum.
 Most students think this is the most exciting aspect of the social work degree, which provides real-world experience and education.

 Students take one semester of a comprehensive internship (SOWK 4374 and 4975 simultaneously).
 For detailed information and answers to questions about the field practicum experience, visit the Field Practicum Office Page.